-Airlines seem to revel in driving travelers batty with extra fees for baggage and for changing travel plans.
+Airlines seem to revel in driving travelers batty with extra fees for baggage, online booking and for changing travel plans.
 Such fees add up to billions of dollars each year.
 If you get burned, maybe Uncle Sam will help ease the pain.
 If you're self-employed and travelling on business, be sure to add those costs to your deductible travel expenses.Those Blasted Baggage Fees

 There’s no longer a tax credit to encourage homeowners to save energy by, for example, installing storm windows and insulation.
 But the law still offers a powerful incentive for those who install qualified residential alternative energy equipment, such as solar hot water heaters, geothermal heat pumps and wind turbines.
 Your credit can be 30% of the total cost (including labor) of such systems installed through 2016.Credits for Energy-Saving Home Improvements

 Business owners—including those who run businesses out of their homes—have to stay on their toes to capture tax breaks for buying new equipment.
 The rules seem to be constantly shifting as Congress writes incentives into the law and then allows them to expire or to be cut back to save money.
 Take “bonus depreciation” as an example.
 Back in 2011, rather than write off the cost of new equipment over many years, a business could use 100% bonus depreciation to deduct the full cost in the year the equipment was put into service.
 For 2013, that bonus depreciation was 50%.
 The break expired at the end of 2013 and stayed expired until the end of 2014 . . . when Congress reinstated it retroactively to cover 2014 purchases.
 (That reprieve ended on December 31, when the provision expired again . . . but it does apply to 2014 returns.)